The recommendations below are meant for generally healthy individuals interested in

 - Vitamin C:

 Aim for a daily intake of at least 400 mg.
 Five servings of fruit and vegetables provide about 200 mg.
-A 250-mg supplement taken twice daily will ensure near-maximal plasma concentrations.
+A 250-mg supplement taken twice daily will ensure near-maximal plasma concentration.
 More on vitamin C

 - Vitamin D: Take 2,000 IU (50 mcg) of supplemental vitamin D daily.
 Sun exposure, which varies with latitude and season, is the primary source of vitamin D, but sunscreen blocks skin synthesis of the vitamin.
 People with dark-colored skin, older adults, and obese individuals are especially at risk for low vitamin D levels.
 More on vitamin D